-The last treatment event that occurred at the OB Unit was in May 2008.
+The last treatment event that occurred at the Former OB Unit was in May 2008.
 All treatment residues from this last treatment event have been removed from the unit.
-Kirtland AFB officially ceased operation of the Former OB Unit on September 28, 2009 in accordance with the Stipulated Final Order No. HWB-09-00(CO) and Settlement Agreement.
+Kirtland AFB officially ceased operation of the Former OB unit on September 28, 2009 in accordance with the Stipulated Final Order No. HWB-09-00(CO) and Settlement Agreement.
 Partial closure of the Former OB Unit is anticipated to be completed in 2011.
-Closure of the Open Detonation (OD)Unit is not anticipated until 2050.
+Final closure of the Former OB Unit and the OD Unit is not anticipated until 2050.
 Kirtland AFB will notify the Secretary of the NMED, in writing, at least 90 days prior to the date that partial closure activities at the Former OB Unit will commence.
-Partial closure activities at the Former OB Unit will include:
+Partial closure activities at the Former OB unit will include:

-- Removal of the OB structure, secondary containment curbing and equipment used at the Former OB Unit for hazardous waste treatment. - Sifting of the soils in a 50 foot (ft) radius surrounding the Former OB Unit to remove scrap metal. - Sifting of the soils in the earthen berm surrounding the Former OB Unit to remove scrap metal. - Grading the area to level.
+- Removal of the OB structure, secondary containment curbing and equipment used at the Former OB Unit for hazardous waste treatment. - Sifting of the soils in a 50 ft radius surrounding the Former OB Unit to remove scrap metal. - Sifting of the soils in the earthen berm surrounding the Former OB Unit to remove scrap metal.. - Grading of the area.

-Final closure activities for the Former OB Unit and OD Unit are scheduled for 2050.
-Final closure will consist of: (1) Removal of soils at the OD Unit that have contaminant concentrations above industrial soil screening levels (SSLs) or demonstrating that no potential unacceptable risk to human health or the environment and (2) Sending any hazardous waste residues/contaminated soils to a permitted treatment, storage or disposal facility (TSDF).
+Final closure activities for the Former OB Unit and the OD Unit are scheduled for 2050.
+Final closure will consist of: (1) Removal of soils at the OD unit that have contaminant concentrations above industrial soil screening levels (SSLs) or demonstrating that no potential unacceptable risk to human health or the environment and (2) Sending any hazardous waste residues/contaminated soils to a permitted treatment, storage or disposal facility (TSDF).
 Final closure will be complete when:

-- All hazardous waste has been treated at the OD Unit, and the treatment residues have been sent to a permitted TSDF for proper management; - All areas surrounding both the Former OB Unit and OD Unit have been decontaminated or a successful demonstration of no unacceptable risk has been made; - Final closure certification has been submitted to the NMED; and - NMED has approved the closure.
+- All hazardous waste has been treated at the OD unit, and the treatment residues have been sent to a permitted TSDF for proper management; - All areas surrounding both the Former OB Unit and the OD Unit have been decontaminated or a successful demonstration of no unacceptable risk has been made; - Final closure certification has been submitted to the NMED; and - NMED has approved the closure.